nickeyvee/react-mapbox/README.md

 ## Mapbox

-After initializing your project locally you will need to create a new `.env` file in the src directory of the project containing your Mapbox API key:
+After initializing your project locally you will need to create a new `.env` file in the root directory of the project containing your Mapbox API key:

 ```
 REACT_APP_ACCESS_TOKEN=YOUR_MAPBOX_API_KEY